 Believe it or not, the EU’s legislation for proper toilet roll material across member states is longer than its legislation for human rights.

-Do you know any interesting or fun facts about the European Union that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the European Union?
+Share them in the comments below!